Scaleber Force

 Scaleber Force (also known as Scaleber Foss and Scaleber Waterfall), is a 40 ft high waterfall on Stockdale Beck, later the Long Preston Beck, that feeds into the River Ribble between Settle and Long Preston in North Yorkshire, England.
 The waterfall is the result of geological faulting (part of the South Craven Fault) and is a popular tourist attraction.

 Toponymy

 The waterfall is written variously as Scaleber Waterfall, Scaleber Force and Scaleber Foss.
 Though Foss is an Old Norse word meaning waterfall, from which Force is derived, the two are interchangeable in some sources.
 However, Ordnance Survey mapping shows it as Scaleber Force.
 The local pronunciation of Scaleber is Scallyber, though Scale-ber is often heard.

 Geology

-Scaleber Force lies on the South Craven Fault, and the action of the water has eroded the soft limestone into a deep gorge, exposing limestone boulder beds at the top of the waterfall.
-The limestone at Scaleber Force is either Late Arundian stage, or the Holkerian stage of the Viséan age limestone.
+Scaleber Force lies in a deep gorge incised into the fault scarp of the South Craven Fault, exposing either Late Arundian stage, or the Holkerian stage of Viséan age limestone.
+The gorge and the steep-sided valley of Long Preston Beck beyond were likely formed by the action of glacial meltwater carried along the margin of retreating ice sheets.